 The Autumn I Love

-An aromatic whiff of evergreen
+An earthy smell with whiffs of evergreen

-unlike the crowded city neighborhoods.
+unlike the stench of city neighborhoods.

 A pathway of pine needles and green moss